dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 ###Gorillas

-3 Gorillas are nailed into a crate in the cargo hold.
+Several gorillas are nailed into a crate in the cargo hold.
 The crate is much too small for the gorillas, and they're each painfully muzzled.
 Panicked and enraged, the adventure begins when the three gorillas break free.

-####3 Gorillas

 AC 14, HD4, #At 2 (Claw/Bite), Dam 1d8/1d6, Mv 40', Sv F4, Ml 7
 _Basic Fantasy Field Guid, p.
 7_